dataloveco/quant3/README.md

 ## License

-This repository is intended for academic use only under the University of Denver Quantitative Methods III course.
+This repository is intended for academic use only under the University of Denver FIN-6305 Applied Quantitative Methods course.

 ---